About

 Biography

 Originally from Canada, I joined the Department of Music in 2004 as a lecturer.
-My administrative responsibilities include being Head of Postgraduate Studies (Research) for the School of Languages, Cultures, Art History, and Music, and serving as a coordinator for COMPASS, the department’s Centre for Composition and Associated Studies.
-I also oversee our link with the Birmingham Contemporary Music Group, our ‘ensemble in association’, which most notably involves coordinating workshops and performances of student works with the ensemble.
+My administrative responsibilities include being Director of the Electroacoustic Studios, and serving as a coordinator for COMPASS, the department’s Centre for Composition and Associated Studies.

 Teaching